Romuald

 their own toy-delivery.

-Romuald's second appearance was in the mock-umentary
+Romuald's second appearance was in the mock-umentary special

-special Santa's First Christmas which
+Santa's First

 detailed Santa's very first night delivery prersents around